ethereumdegen/crewlybot/README.md

 # crewlybot
-A web scraper that emails you when clothing is in stock
+A web scraper that emails you when clothing is in stock.

+Right now it is hardcoded to check 'https://www.jcrew.com/p/E8592' but you can edit that LOC.

 # Prereqs